Masked Mixers II

 If desired, one can remove the unneeded keys from each dataset entry (columns in Arrow format) by using a dataset.map()

-that iterates through each example’s keys, deleting all that are not requried.
+that iterates through each example’s keys, deleting all that are not required.

 The method above works well for higher-context (512 and 1024) entries but leads to too many tokens being removed when smaller context windows (<512) are required.
 In this case, we cannot use batched tokenization examples are typically of different lengths: instead we perform unbatched tokenization without truncation followed by reshaping such that each sample has len(tokens) // n_ctx